-- · gratuitous guarantee and replacement deliveries - · various aid consignments (e.g. developmental aid exports) - merchandise delivered to be processed by wage work and merchandise returned after processing by wage work - · returned goods acquisitions and deliveries by small enterprises and individuals exempted from lodging regular VAT declarations.
+- gratuitous guarantee and replacement deliveries - various aid consignments (e.g. developmental aid exports) - merchandise delivered to be processed by wage work and merchandise returned after processing by wage work - · returned goods

 1. 6.
 Data not to be registered into statistics